What NASCAR Loses When Dale Earnhardt Jr. Retires

 Junior was the thoughtful one.
 He was aloof on track because he had to be: the crowds around him were overwhelming.
 But he was always courteous, and always honest.
 As a journalist, if you asked Junior a question, he would always try to answer it.
 If it was a tough one, he'd take a moment to think it over.

 I bumped into him at the last post-season championship dinner held in New York City a few years back, and we chatted briefly.
 He asked if I was still fronting as a Make-a-Wish kid, and then told me to say hello to a mutual friend of ours who'd profiled him in Rolling Stone a few years earlier.
 When we parted, he gave me a quick hug.

 Stewart retired last year, and Earnhardt is winding up his racing career in a few weeks.
 Together, the two racers contained just about everything that was great about NASCAR: risk, unpredictability, heat, and soul—all the things that can't be faked.

-Can the sport survive with Junior?
+Can the sport survive without Junior?
 Probably, but it'll never be as real.